Displaced families in Bangolo built straw huts on a plot of land given to them by the local community. CC BY-NC-ND / ICRC / A Synenko

 But just like their Bangolo neighbors, people of Mundri lost last year's crops and afterwards had to share the little they have with hundreds of displaced people from other parts of Equatorias that came to their village in search of safety.
 Many families that used to have two meals per day can now only afford one.
 "The only thing I can find to cook for my children is amaranth leaves," says Otilia, David's wife.

-Throughout March and April 2017, some 200,000 people in different regions of South Sudan are receiving seeds and tools for the new planting season.
-CC BY-NC-ND / ICRC /A. Synenko
+Throughout March and April 2017, around 200,000 people in different regions of South Sudan are receiving seeds and tools for the new planting season.
+CC BY-NC-ND / ICRC / A Synenko